JaredLim-0528/chiller-plant-ai-frontend/README.md

-# Disney Chiller Plant AI Optimization
+# Chiller Plant AI Optimization

-A real-time AI-powered optimization system for Disney's chiller plant operations, featuring intelligent monitoring and control of chillers, cooling towers, and pumps.
+A real-time AI-powered optimization system for chiller plant operations, featuring intelligent monitoring and control of chillers, cooling towers, and pumps.

 ## Features